What is CIDB?

-CIDB operates under the aegis of the Ministry of Public Infrastructure and Land Transport .
+CIDB operates under the aegis of the Ministry of National Infrastructure and Community Development.
 It is governed by a Council comprising 11 members including the Chairperson.

 CIDB aims at providing leadership and guidance towards the development of a competitive and world class construction industry.